ndavis09/first_app/README.md

 THE README
 ==========

-#WHAT THIS IS

-My first Ruby on Rails app.
+This is my first Ruby on Rails app.
 A test.